 Before I sign off, I’d just like to invite you again to come over to the She Renovates Facebook group.
 We’ve got a new free Facebook group and we’re going to be running a competition on bathroom renovating in that group.

 If you are interested in carrying on the conversation, I’d love to see you over there.
-And that’s it for now and of course as always, please if you are enjoying this episodes, go over and leave us a review in iTunes.
+And that’s it for now and of course as always, please if you are enjoying this episode, go over and leave us a review in iTunes.
 Because that will help to share the message that we’re up and running.
-And of course if you have any questions or queries, you can always email those to me at [email protected] I welcome your emails and goodbye for now!
+And of course, if you have any questions or queries, you can always email those to me at [email protected] I welcome your emails and goodbye for now!